Medupi Power Station: Interference

-Critics alleged that the government endorsed the project due to the ruling party, the African National Congress holding a 25% share of a package and stood to make a profit of close to 1 billion Rand.
+Critics alleged that the government endorsed the project due to the ruling party, the African National Congress, holding a 25% share of a package and stood to make a profit of close to 1 billion Rand.

 Coal

-Backers of the project argued that new generation coal plants was needed.
+Backers of the project argued that new-generation coal plants were needed.
 Other critics argued that effective management of coal supplies was needed to existing stations.

 Cost

 The African Development Bank lent $500 million for the project in 2008.

 In 2010, the World Bank agreed to lend South Africa $3.75 billion to assist with several energy projects, with $3.05 billion allocated for completion.

 Emissions

 The approval of the World Bank loan drew criticism for supporting increased global emissions of greenhouse gases.

 Inquiry

 By 2018, the government's Public Enterprises Minister Pravin Gordhan announced a forensic probe into the delays and cost overruns on the completion of Kusile and Medupi Power Stations.